Search

 At once he began to preach in the synagogues that Jesus is the Son of God.

 All those who heard him were astonished and asked, “Isn’t he the man who raised havoc in Jerusalem among those who call on this name?
-And hasn’t he come here to take them as prisoners to the chief priests?”

 Yet Saul grew more and more powerful and baffled the Jews living in Damascus by proving that Jesus is the Messiah.

-Acts 9:1-23
+Acts 9

 Paul never seemed to rest.
-When not preaching and arguing the claims of Christ, he was weaving tents, to earn his keep.
+When not preaching and arguing the claims of Christ, he was making tents, to earn his keep.
 Often he was thrown into prison.
 At those times, he wrote letters to the churches, letters that exhorted, encouraged, and instructed those early churches in the Way of Christ.

 His writings would become much of what we know today as the New Testament.
 What a man God chose: Paul the apostle, evangelist, tentmaker, preacher, writer, and exhorter — this honest, imperfect, willing man of God.